Quick Facts About Indonesia

 Taxes for Bali Digital Nomad Visa

 However, anybody who stays in Indonesia for more than 183 days a year qualifies as a local tax resident and must pay Indonesian tax rates on any income earned.
-This means that visitors using the B211a Business Visa will not need to pay taxes since the visa does not last more than 183 days.
+This means that visitors using the B211a Business Visa will generally not need to pay taxes since the visa does not last more than 183 days.
+However, exemptions might apply if you plan to reside in Indonesia.

 If you haven’t been to Bali yet, now is the time to visit this incredible place and discover why so many digital nomads are excited about this upcoming 5-year long visa.
 With excellent infrastructure and breathtaking views, few places are so attractive for your next digital nomad destination.